nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    Expected: The list of books with the specified rating will be shown.

 2. Other incorrect commands to try:
-   * `list -r 1000`: rating score is out of the range
+   * `list -r 6`: rating score is out of the range
    * `list -r AAA`: invalid rating score

    Expected: No rating is listed.
 A message with error details will be prompted.

 #### Deleting a book rating

+1. Prerequisite: Book to be rated should exist in Quotesify.
+Use `list -b` to list all existing books and get book number.

-1. Test case: `delete -r Harry Potter /by JK Rowling`
+2. Test case: `delete -r 1`, assuming book number 1 exists.

    Expected: Rating is deleted from book.
 A message will be prompted to indicate rating has been deleted successfully.

-2. Other incorrect commands to try:
+3. Other incorrect commands to try:
-   * `delete -r`: book title and/or author fields left empty
+   * `delete -r`: book number field left empty
-   * `delete -r x`: where x is a book that has not been rated
+   * `delete -r x`: where x is a book number that does not exist or has not been rated

    Expected: No rating is deleted.
 A message with error details will be prompted.

 #### Editing a book rating

+1. Prerequisite: Book to be rated should exist in Quotesify.
+Use `list -b` to list all existing books and get book number.

-1. Test case: `edit -r 4 Harry Potter /by JK Rowling`
+2. Test case: `edit -r 4 1`, assuming book number 1 exists.

    Expected: Rating is edited to the new rating.
 A message will be prompted to indicate rating has been edited successfully.

-2. Other incorrect commands to try:
+3. Other incorrect commands to try:
-   * `edit -r`: rating score, book title and/or author fields left empty
+   * `edit -r`: rating score and/or book number fields left empty
-   * `edit -r 1000 Harry Potter /by JK Rowling`: rating score is out of the range
+   * `edit -r -1 1`: assuming book number 1 exists, but rating score is out of the range
-   * `edit -r 3 x`: where x is a book that has not been rated
+   * `edit -r 3 x`: where x is a book number that does not exist or has not been rated

    Expected: No rating is edited.
 A message with error details will be prompted.

-#### Finding a book rating
+#### Finding book ratings

-1. Test case: `find -r Harry Potter /by JK Rowling`
+1. Test case: `find -r POT`

-   Expected: The rating for book titled "Harry Potter" by JK Rowling will be shown.
+   Expected: Ratings of books with title that contains the keyword (case-insensitive) will be listed.

 2. Other incorrect commands to try:
-   * `find -r`: book title and/or author fields left empty
+   * `find -r`: keyword field left empty
-   * `find -r x`: where x is a book that has not been rated

    Expected: No rating is found and listed.
 A message with error details will be prompted.